-For September, the sea ice states initialized in July persists until September in the Beaufort, Chukchi, and East Siberian Seas (Fig. 5), which is consistent with Bushuk et al. (2017).
+For September, the sea ice states initialized in July persist until September in the Beaufort, Chukchi, and East Siberian Seas (Fig. 5), which is consistent with Bushuk et al. (2017).
 Consequently, this persistence contributes to the prediction skill of the September SIE{AO}.
 In the hindcasts started from April 1st, the September SIE{AO} shows similar lagged correlation patterns to the July hindcasts for SIV{AO} (Fig. S6a) and OHC{AO} (Fig. S6b).
-Thus, the same physical processes as the July hindcasts are expected to work in the April hindcasts.
-However, the positive regression and correlation patterns for SIC and SIT are weaker than those for the July hindcasts, particularly in the Pacific Sector of the Arctic Ocean (Figs. S6c and S6d).
+Thus, the same physical processes as the July hindcasts are expected to be present in the April hindcasts.
+However, the positive regression and correlation patterns for SIC and SIT are lower than those for the July hindcasts, particularly in the Pacific Sector of the Arctic Ocean (Figs. S6c and S6d).
 In contrast, similar patterns to Fig. 5 clearly appear in the Pacific sector of the Arctic Ocean for the control experiment (Fig. S7).
-These results suggest that the persistence of sea ice contributes to the skill of September SIE{AO} started from April 1st, but the sampling uncertainty may lead to unclear signals in Fig. S6.
+These results suggest that the persistence of sea ice contributes to the skill of September SIE{AO} started from April 1st, but errors in the initial conditions for SIT and model drift may lead to unclear signals in Fig. S6.